 Beer Can Chicken

 One of my favorite ways to cook chicken is with a beer can.
 It ensures you always end up with juicy and moist chicken.
-You just place your favorite liquid in a beer can, place the chicken over the can, and cook it standing up.
+Place your favorite liquid in a beer can, place the chicken over the can, and cook it standing up.

 While it sounds simple, you should follow my recipe for beer can chicken because it can be tricky the first time you do it.